aleszuin/docs/raspberrypihdd.md

 See steps for Mac OSX as documented on the main raspberry pi sd card setup guide:
 [http://elinux.org/RPi_Easy_SD_Card_Setup](http://elinux.org/RPi_Easy_SD_Card_Setup)
 Select the image as downloaded above.

+### Bootup & Log in

+Connect up the Pi powering it from the USB h
+Browse to the Pi's local IP address in your web broswer and you should see an emoncms login page.
+The default login is, the username nad password can be changed once logged in.

+	User: admin
+	Password: raspberry

+The default ssh login details are as follows, we recomend the password is changed:

+	user: pi
+	Password: raspberry
 <br><br>